DONALD ROBERT SADOWAY, CV

 AT&T Industrial Ecology Faculty Fellow, MIT 1994 - 1995

 MIT Graduate Student Council Teaching Award 1993, 1988, 1987, 1984, and 1982

 Prof. T.B.
 King Memorial Award, Dept. Mat.
 Sci. & Eng., MIT 1986

 NATO Postdoctoral Research Fellowship 1977 - 1978

 The Minerals, Metals, and Materials Society (TMS)

 The Electrochemical Society

 American Association for the Advancement of Science

-Professor in the Department of Materials Science and Engineering, Massachusetts Institute of Technology, 1992 - present.
+Professor in the Department of Materials Science and Engineering, Massachusetts Institute of Technology, 1992 - 2022.
 Courses taught: Introduction to Solid State Chemistry, freshman level; Chemical Metallurgy, senior level; Kinetic Processes in Materials, graduate level; Electrochemical Processing of Materials, graduate level.